New Approaches to Growth, Governance and Poverty

 Chapter 7: The Way Ahead

-The foregoing analysis has shown that aid has had a weak impact on key macro-economic, institutional and governance-related variables.
+7 The way ahead The foregoing analysis has shown that aid has had a weak impact on key macro-economic, institutional and governance-related variables.
 It has not been an effective instrument for bringing about economic and social change in the developing world, and, to a large extent, has been a waste of scarce resources.
 Aid has been channelled to developing countries primarily through their respective governments who have predominantly used these resources to finance consumption or unproductive public investment.
 There are a few success stories.
 However, these belong to the small group of countries that have maintained a relatively non-distorted environment, and pursued a combination of orthodox policies at the macro-level with selective government interventions at a micro- or industry-level.
 Our study finds that certain factors are critical for high rates of growth and sustainable development to be achieved.
 These factors can be termed the preconditions for successful economic development.
 This conclusion is not only consistent with the historical experience of the East Asian countries, but with explanations of the differential growth performance of developing-country regions during the past 25 years or so.
 The fact that the growth convergence hypothesis seems to be valid for Asia but not for Africa shows that, apart from investment levels, take-off requires that the other preconditions are met (Ito, 1997).
 Take-off, therefore, is not merely a question of raising investment levels through domestic or foreign savings, as was postulated by development theorists in the early post-war period.
-The literature reviewed in this study provides a good indication of the...
+The literature reviewed in this study provides a...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.